mr-moon/grunt-contrib-resolve/README.md

 }
 ```

 All dependent code will be resolved to `build/resolved.js` file.
+This is done by parsing (with [esprima](http://esprima.org/ "Esprima")) your code files and trying to match expression references with implementation files in repositories.

 ## Important notes